In This Article Expand or collapse the "in this article" section Geography

 General Overviews

 • Aujac, Germaine.
 1975.
 La géographie dans le monde antique.
-Paris: Presses universitaires de France.
+Paris: Presses Universitaires de France.

 A booklet (128 pp.) in the series Que sais-je? surveying the major stages in the knowledge of the world by Greeks and Romans and their scientific theories.
-Ends in the 1st century BCE.
+Ends in the first century BCE.
 Useful as a very brief introduction, chronologically partial.

 • Cordano, Federica.
 2002.
 La geografia degli antichi.
+3d ed.
 Rome: Laterza.

 Focuses on actual geographical knowledge of the Greeks and Romans on the basis of exploration voyages and colonization.
 Originally published in 1992.